-Together, Leek, we are the farmers of Raleigh’s Hillside Farm, a certified organic CSA and market farm outside of Evansville, Wisconsin.
+Together, Leek and Carrot, we are the farmers of Raleigh’s Hillside Farm, a certified organic CSA and market farm outside of Evansville, Wisconsin.

 This blog, however, is more about leeks and less about carrots because as the more flashy of the two of us, I am the one with an internet presence and I am the one who loves words.
-I live for people and their stories and I feel it only fair to also share my own.
-Along with my stories, you’ll also find some recipes because this farmer not only loves to grow food but also enjoys preparing and consuming it.
-Often in creative ways.
+Through these pages and posts I share our farming story: the good, the bad, the love, the tears, the moments in the field, the moments far away.
+Along with my stories, you’ll also find seasonal recipes mostly made with produce from our farm.
+I hope you enjoy getting to know our little piece of paradise.